HoShiMin/Kernel-Bridge/README.md

 # The Kernel-Bridge Framework
-The "Kernel-Bridge" project is a Windows kernel driver template, development framework and kernel-mode API and wrappers written on C++17.
+The "Kernel-Bridge" project is a C++20-ready Windows kernel driver template, development framework and kernel-mode API and wrappers.

 [Precompiled and signed binaries with the SecureBoot support](https://github.com/HoShiMin/Kernel-Bridge/releases)

 ### ✔ Capabilites:
-* Hypervisor (AMD-V/RVI)
+* Hypervisor (both Intel VT-x/EPT and AMD-V/RVI) with the Hyper-V support
 * IO-ports (+ 'in/out/cli/sti' usermode forwarding by IOPL)
 * System beeper
 * MSRs, CPUID, TSC and performance counters (RDPMC)